jgayfer/bevy_light_2d/README.md

 To see an in depth example, use `cargo run --example dungeon`.

+## Web support

+⚠️ Currently only WebGPU is supported.
+You'll need to enable the `webgpu` flag from Bevy.

 ## Motiviation

 When I first started experimenting with Bevy, the lack of a first party 2D